ntslive/text-sanitizer/README.md

 # NTS Text Sanitizer

-Text Sanitizer used by NTS in their Node applications.
+Text Sanitizer used by [NTS](https://www.nts.live) in their Node.js applications.
 Sanitizes text blocks, including removal of HTML tags (excluding whitelisted tags) and transformation of Markdown into HTML.

 ## Installation